-Seventeen miles north east from Galt, stands the town of Guelph, of which the survey was commenced only in 1827, and whose population, numbering 700 in 1843, reached in 1850, 1860.
-This handsome town contained in the latter years seven churches; two bank agencies; several insurance offices; three grist mills; a saw mill; a carding and fulling mill; a foundry; a woolen factory; four tanneries; a grammar school, a library and reading room, and two newspapers.
+Seventeen miles North East from Galt, stands the town of Guelph, of which the survey was commenced only in 1827, and whose population, numbering 700 in 1843, reached in 1850, 1,860.
+This handsome town contained in the latter year seven churches; 2 bank agencies; several insurance offices; three grist mills; a saw mill; a carding and fulling mill; a foundry; a woollen factory; four tanneries; a grammar school, a library and reading room, and two newspapers.

-The town of Stratford contained in 1840 only about a dozen

-houses--it has now a population of 1000.
+The town of Stratford contained in 1840 only about a dozen houses-it has now a population of 1,000.

-The town of Goderich, which 22 years ago was in the midst of an unsurveyed wilderness, 60 miles from any settlement, now contains a population of 1329.
+The town of Goderich, which 22 years ago was in the midst of an unsurveyed wilderness, 60 miles from any settlement, now contains a population of 1,329.

 Niagara, reported by Howison (p.
-74) to contain 700 or 800 inhabitants, has now got 3400; while St. Catherines, of which he speaks (p.
-148) as a "village presenting no claim to notice," has, according to the recent census, a population of 4369.
+74) to contain 700 or 800 inhabitants, has now got 3,400; while Saint Catherines, of which he speaks (p.
+148) as a "village presenting no claim to notice," has, according to the recent census, a population of 4,369.

 According to Talbot (vol. i. p.
 58) Quebec contained in 1816, 14,880 inhabitants.
-Its population in 1850 was 37,365.
-It is now over 40,000.
-Montreal, which now numbers 57,718, contained in the same year (1816) 16,000.
-Cornwall is described by him as containing 200; its population in 1850 was 1506.
-Prescott he sets down at 150; now it is 2156.
+Its population in 1850 was 37,365. now over 40,000.
+Montreal, which now numbers 57,718, con-Cornwall is described by tained in the same year (1816) 16,000. him as containing 200; its population in 1850 was 1,506. cott he sets down at 150; now it is 2,156.
 Brockville is represented by this same writer to contain 450 souls.
 Its dwellings, he describes as built of wood, and tastefully painted.
 It had then "no church" though it possessed a parsonage-house.
 These wooden buildings have long ago given place to elegant stone structures, which testify at once to the wealth and taste of their proprietors.
-It contained in 1850 a population of 2757, with six churches-several of them stone.
+It contained in 1850 a population of 2,757, with six churches several of them stone.

-Kingston, described by Talbot (vol. i. p.
-98), as the largest town in the Upper Province, contained when he wrote, 2336 inhabitants.
+Kingston, described by Talbot (vol. i., p.
+98), as the largest town in the Upper Province, contained when he wrote, 2,336 inhabitants.
 Its population in 1850, amounted, after various mishaps, to 10,097.
-It is now 14,725; it is, besides, though the dark colour of the stone of which its buildings are erected gives them a somewhat sombre aspect, a very handsome city.
+It is now 14,725; and is, besides, though the dark colour of the stone of which its buildings are erected gives them a somewhat sombre aspect, a very handsome city.
 Its market house is a noble structure.
-It has eleven churches, several of them beautiful, and is the seat of a University-that of Queen's college;-and of a Roman

-Catholic college (Regiopolis) and cathedral.
+It has eleven churches, several of them beautiful, and is the seat of a university-that of Queen's College;-and of a Roman Catholic college (Regiopolis) and cathedral.

 "Between Kingston and York" (Toronto), Talbot says, "there are two or three very small villages, the largest of which is Belleville, containing about 150 inhabitants."
-In 1850, Belleville contained a population of 3500; and Cobourg and Port Hope-the two villages, I presume which he thought too small and insignificant to name-the former 3700, with seven churches, a college (Victoria, which is rendering important service, especially to that region of Country), with an attendance of 60 students, two grammar schools, and a cloth factory, "employing about 175 hands, and turning out 800 yards of goods per day; and the latter (Port Hope), 2200, with four churches, three bank agencies, several insurance societies, and a weekly newspaper.
+In 1850, Belleville contained a population of 3,500; and Cobourg and Port Hope-the two villages, I presume, which he thought too small and insignificant to name-the former 3,700, with seven churches, a college (Victoria, which is rendering important service, especially to that region of country), with an attendance of 60 students, 2 grammar schools, and a cloth factory, "employing about 175 hands, and turning out 800 yards of goods, per day; and the latter (Port Hope), 2,200, with four churches, three bank agencies, several insurance societies, and a weekly newspaper.